Palm Beach Alzheimer's and Dementia Home Care

 Alzheimer’s, Dementia and Cognitive Change Support for Seniors and Their Families in Palm Beach, Florida

-- Over 47.5 million people in the U.S. live with some form of dementia.
+- Over 4.5 million people in the U.S. have been diagnosed with Alzheimer's.

-- About one in 10 people over age 65 has Alzheimer's.
+- About one in ten people over age 65 have the disease.

-- Alzheimer’s disease or another type of dementia affects up to 50 percent of people over age 85.
+- Alzheimer’s disease or other types of dementia affect up to 50 percent of people over the age of 85.

 Most people who have Alzheimer’s or another form of dementia—particularly those in the early and middle stages—can be cared for at home rather than at nursing homes or other facilities.
 In fact, more than half of those who have Alzheimer's continue to live in home settings and 80 to 90 percent rely on family and friends for care.

 Providing support and specialized nonmedical home care for those with Alzheimer’s, dementia or cognitive change is one of the most positive ways you can help your loved one during this difficult journey.
 This can feel overwhelming, but Right at Home is here to help with educational resources and professional caregiving services when you need them.

 A Guide for Those Supporting Loved Ones With Dementia or Cognitive Change

 Right at Home has created a "Guide for Those Supporting Loved Ones With Dementia or Cognitive Change."
 This is a resource for family caregivers like you to help you better understand: